 CSCI 104 Introduction to Robotics 3 cr.
+This course introduces students from all backgrounds

 This course introduces students from all backgrounds to the fun of designing, building, programming, and operating interactive robots.
 Students receive a technical introduction to basic electronics, analog circuit design, microcontrollers, and programming, as well as to design concepts and philosophies.
 Students will complete several individual robots that respond to various sensory inputs.